How to Write a Moving Eulogy

 Step 6: Add an Optimistic Ending

 Before concluding the eulogy, say thanks to the all guests for attending the event and making it memorable for the bereaved family.
-Showing gratitude for everyone who came to the funeral is always a nice gesture.
+Showing gratitude to everyone who came to the funeral is always a nice gesture.